drug-design/course/docs/chapters/stereochemistry.md

 ### Introduction on Stereochemistry

-Stereochemistry is the study of the spatial arrangements of atoms in molecules.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/introduction-on-stereochemistry-863317bd'><i class='fa fa-play' aria-hidden='true'></i></button>Stereochemistry is the study of the spatial arrangements of atoms in molecules.
 This arrangement affects the way it reacts in chemical reactions and its biological and physical properties.

 ![](https://media.drugdesign.org/course/stereochemistry/1_1_0_1.png){: loading=lazy }

 ### Bond Lengths

-The bond length is determined by the nature of the atoms and the nature of the chemical bond.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/bond-lengths-bedd4d9a'><i class='fa fa-play' aria-hidden='true'></i></button>The bond length is determined by the nature of the atoms and the nature of the chemical bond.

 ![](https://media.drugdesign.org/course/stereochemistry/1_2_0_1.png){: loading=lazy }